ProjectAdam95/ReadMe-Generator101/ReadMe.md

 ##  :camera: Gallery
 Below is a preview photo of the website.

-Click here to view preview video/gif: https://jmp.sh/7DWh8KPu if that doesn't work click on this link here!: https://imgur.com/bIBfosW
+- Click here to view preview video/gif!: https://jmp.sh/7DWh8KPu
+- Click here if the above link doesn't work !: https://imgur.com/bIBfosW

 You may also download the image for your own reference :D